atom/dev-live-reload/README.md

 Dev Live Reload

-You edit styles and want them to magically update in the interface.
-This does that.
+This live reloads the atom LESS files.
+You edit styles and they are magically reflected in any running atom windows.

+### Other

-* `meta-shift-ctrl-r` reloads all styles
+* `meta-shift-ctrl-r` reloads all base + theme

+### TODO

+It is not quite complete.
+It still does not

+* Handle changes to package styles.
+* Handle file additions to a theme.
+New files will not be watched.